-Our specialist criminal bail lawyers in Melbourne are vastly experienced in representing clients in all jurisdictions
+Our specialist bail lawyers in Melbourne are vastly experienced representing clients in all jurisdictions

-- If you are remanded in custody before the date of your hearing, you may be able to apply for bail, meaning you will be released until you are required to attend court for your trial
+- If you are an accused person remanded in custody before the date of your hearing, you may be able to apply for bail, meaning you may be released until you are required to attend court for your trial

-- Conditions may be imposed upon you during this time so it is important to understand the specifications of your bail and adhere to them
+- Conditions may be imposed upon you during this time so it is important that you understand the specifications of your bail terms and that you adhere to them at all times

-- A JDA lawyer experienced in bail applications may be able to help you understand your options and represent you in court
+- JDA’s bail lawyers are experienced in bail applications and may be able to help you understand your options and represent you in court

 Need immediate advice in regards to a bail application?

 Call James Dowsley & Associates 24/7 on (03) 9781 4900

 If you have been arrested and charged in police custody, and are expecting a court hearing for charges related to why you’re currently in police custody, you can apply to be released on bail.